containers-ai/api/alameda_api/v1alpha1/doc/datahub-api.md

 <a name="containersai.alameda.v1alpha1.datahub.rawdata.ReadRawdataResponse"></a>

 ### ReadRawdataResponse
-Represents a response for listing rawdata from database
+Represents a response for listing rawdata from database.

 | Field | Type | Label | Description |